afurourrego/dungeonhack/DEMO.md

 **[Click second card - Monster]**

-> "Second card: Monster with ATK 1.
-My adventurer also has ATK 1, so I defeat it!"
+> "Second card: Monster with ATK 2.
+My adventurer has DEF 1, so I block 1 damage and take 1 HP damage, surviving the encounter!"

 **[Point to "Claim Reward" button]**